PNNL-Comp-Mass-Spec/AScore/README.md

 ## Retrieve PHRP data files (filter on MSGF SpecProb)

-Use [Mage Extractor](https://github.com/PNNL-Comp-Mass-Spec/Mage) to filter the MSGF+ results with MSGF_SpecProb < 1E-10
+Use [Mage Extractor](https://github.com/PNNL-Comp-Mass-Spec/Mage) to filter the MS-GF+ results with MSGF_SpecProb < 1E-10
 * Search jobs by dataset ID: 340332, 340360, 340380, 340369, 340366, 340356, 340336, 340354, 340359, 340371, 340372, 340363
 * Select the MSGFPlus jobs
-* Set the MSGF Cutoff to "1E-10" and Result Type to Extract to "MSGF+ Synopsis First Protein"
+* Set the MSGF Cutoff to "1E-10" and Result Type to Extract to "MS-GF+ Synopsis First Protein"
 * Define the output file: Leishmania_TMT_NiNTA_filtered_results.txt
 * Click "Extract results from Selected Jobs"